antonysama/Abstractive_Summarization/README.md

-**Python 3.6**:
+**colab notebook for python3 and GPU **:

-(Use colab use notebook for python3.
-On stand-alone computer, I run 'conda activate p36')
+(On stand-alone computer, I run 'conda activate p36')

+*  Open colab (user ant26635  Winter2019)
+*  To enable GPU : Runtime->Change runtime type->Hardware Accelerator->GPU.
+To cross-check:

+    #!/usr/bin/env bash

+    import tensorflow as tf

+    tf.test.gpu_device_name()   # you should get '/device:GPU:0'

 **Set Up:**

--    Open colab.
-First, upload notebook 'pyrouge_install.ipynb' and  select'run all'.
-Second, mount my google drive.
-The pre-preprocessed data files will be on 'bert_data' folder, and the pretrained  model in 'models'.
+-     First, upload notebook 'pyrouge_install.ipynb' and  select'run all'.
+Second, mount google drive (Ant Sam): the pre-preprocessed data files will be on 'bert_data' folder, and the pretrained  model in 'models'.
 The stanford-nlp is in the 'stanford' folder.

 - Install the requirements: